 Self-love isn’t about instant gratification.
 Sure, a new designer purse might make you feel good in the moment, but the feeling doesn’t last and could leave you with buyer’s remorse later on.
 Loving yourself doesn’t mean you’ve put yourself on a pedestal considering yourself the smartest, the most beautiful and most talented person in the world.
 Instead, when you love yourself, you acknowledge your strengths, accept your weaknesses, and appreciate your shortcomings as something that makes you, YOU.

-Self-love means giving yourself what your body, brain, and soul need at any given moment so that you can continue to navigate through life and continue moving closer towards your vision.
+Self-love means giving yourself what your body, mind, and soul need at any given moment so that you can continue to navigate through life, moving you closer towards your vision.

 Cultivating self-awareness is essential because being self-aware is the key to knowing what fills your cup so you can get what you need when you need it most.
 Here are some common self-love practices that will help you rejuvenate your soul and leave you with positive energy.